till0r/archguide/README.md

 	echo 'COMPUTERNAME' > /etc/hostname

 ### Sudo setup
-    EDITOR=nano visudo -f /etc/sudoers.d/01_config
+    EDITOR=vim visudo -f /etc/sudoers.d/01_config

 Contents:

 	%wheel ALL=(ALL:ALL) ALL
-	Defaults editor=/usr/bin/rnano
+	Defaults editor=/usr/bin/rvim
 	Defaults umask=0022
 	Defaults umask_override

-If you made a mistake, when you exit nano then you'll get a message like
+If you made a mistake, when you exit vim then you'll get a message like

 	What now?